The Summer Science Club is a collection of fun kid friendly science experiments and STEM projects explained.

 Oobleck is the definition of an exception to the science world.
 The name Oobleck comes from one of the greatest writers of all time, Dr. Suess and his book Bartholemew and the Oobleck.

 As kids, early in our school careers, we learned about the states of matter.
-Then as we grow up we get more in depth with our learning.
-We learn that solids, liquids, and gasses are the three main states of matter and make up everything around us.
+Then as we grow up we get more in-depth with our learning.
+We learn that solids, liquids, and gasses are the three main states of matter and makeup everything around us.
 (Plasma is the fourth stage that is pushed to the corner) The properties of Oobleck defy these rules.
 Oobleck can be a solid or a liquid depending on the pressure that is applied.
 When you hold Oobleck in your hand and squeeze really tight it stays together and forms a ball.
 When you release pressure it turns back to a liquid.
-All of these properties means that Oobleck is classified as a Non-Newtonian substance.
+All of these properties mean that Oobleck is classified as a Non-Newtonian substance.

 Oobleck is made up of water and cornstarch and changes viscosity because of the actions of the starch granules and the water's surface tension.
 The water lets the starch granules move around freely when very little pressure is applied, but when the Oobleck is squeezed the water is pushed out from between the granules and there is a lot more tension.
 Cornstarch has a lot of friction so when there is no water between the granules Oobleck turns less viscous.